KIrynaW/coast-keepers-project/README.md

   5. I want to be able to register my interest in the events, without fully commiting to the coast cleaning.
      - *I know I can do it if the website has a form I can fill with my detail and specify my interest.*

-        > **Evidence:** --> on the *Sign Up* page of the website, the user can fill in their details, without fully commiting to the cause and can choose a "Join our team in the future" or "Observe our cause for now" option.
+        > **Evidence:** --> on the *Sign Up* page of the website, the user can fill in their details, without fully committing to the cause and can choose a "Join our team in the future" or "Observe our cause for now" option.
         >
         ![Radio button feature](docs/readme-images/radio-feature.jpg)